tomw1808/rsa-message-sharing/README.md

 I had this problem so many times that I finally wrote a solution that works on Mac, Windows, in the Browser, no Server, everywhere.
 You could even go ahead and make a Phonegap solution out of it.

+It is a one-time public key usage.
+I think the correct expression for it is perfect forward encryption, but I might be wrong.

 # Hosted solution

 Open up this link and add it to your bookmarks.
 Every time you want to share a password (and I know it will happen!) you can just open that tool with your the colleagues and follow the instructions.